 El Salvador faces chronic water shortages resulting from delayed and insufficient investment in infrastructure.
-One-third of the population lacks a reliable source of clean water at home, and an estimated two-thirds of the country’s water systems need major capital investment to ensure reliable access to clean drinking water.
+One-third of the population is dependent on external water delivery, and an estimated two-thirds of the country’s water systems need major capital investment to ensure reliable access to clean drinking water.

 Solution and Impact

 Financing to Azure Source Capital, a special lending vehicle, is supporting loans to small cities and rural communities for investment in new and rehabilitated water pumps, pipelines, and storage tanks.
 Azure aims to improve water supply for 300,000 people, and is combining financial support with training so local residents can operate their own water systems.